bambielli/bambielli.github.io/_posts/2016-10-17-zombie-migration-pt-3.md

 Another nice part of having a domain name pointing at the static IP for the router, is that now I could SSH on to the app with the command `ssh user_name_here@doesfloydshavezombie.com` instead of needing to remember what the actual IP numbers were.
 Awesome!

 I lied... one final step: in order to achieve the goal of officially deleting the heroku app instance I had provisioned for the site, I also needed to do a data transfer from my heroku postgres instance to the one on the new server.
 After installing the heroku CLI + toolbelt on the server, I was able to curl down a dump of the database and pg_restore it to the database on my server.
-I did a quick user count after I did the upload: **103 users were still signed up to receive my notifications** even though the site had been down for the past few months.
+I did a quick user count after I did the upload: **103 users were still signed up to receive notifications** even though the site had been down for the past few months.
 That feels good :)

 ### It's Aliiiiivvveeeeeee